fbpx

 Goblet SquatHack Squat (Machine)Leg Press (Machine)

-The good news is that you don’t have to limit yourself to compound exercises because you can mix them with isolation movements.
-For example, you can start with one compound 8×8 activity and mix it with some regular sets of assistance and isolation exercises.
+For example, you can start with one compound 8×8 activity and mix it with regular assistance and isolation exercises.
 Once you gain experience with 8×8 training, you can introduce a second, third, and even fourth 8×8 movement, making them the majority of your training sessions.

 Here is a list of isolation movements you can include in your workouts alongside the 8×8 exercises: